avuletica/Shell-Simulation/README.md

 Simple simulation of shell using C language and *nix system  calls.

 # How to use
-Open terminal at local repository and execute make <br>
+Open terminal at local repository and run make, <br>
+or make all if you want to test redirection of input <br>
-Run executable with: ./shell
+Run program with: ./shell

 # This simulation can:
 Execute builtin shell(bash) commands, example: